kurtsansom/dispatch/docs/ug/compile.rst

    module load intel openmpi/intel

-To comile, go to one of the expriments/ directories, and use ``make info`` to see macro names and values that would be used in ``make``:::
+To compile, go to one of the expriments/ directories, and use ``make info`` to see macro names and values that would be used in ``make``:::

    cd experiments/turbulence